argoproj/argo-events/api/event-source.md

 <p>

 CredentialSecret references to the secret that contains JSON credentials to access GCP.
-If it is missing, it implicts to use Workload Identity to access.
+If it is missing, it implicitly uses Workload Identity to access.
 <a href="https://cloud.google.com/kubernetes-engine/docs/how-to/workload-identity">https://cloud.google.com/kubernetes-engine/docs/how-to/workload-identity</a>